flame-engine/flame/doc/README.md

   flame: <VERSION>
 ```

+The latest version can be found on [pub.dev](https://pub.dev/packages/flame/install).

 then run `pub get` and you are ready to start using it!

 The latest version can be found on [pub.dev](https://pub.dev/packages/flame/install).